- Magnetic field investigation (MAG)

 Science data are returned to earth in real time at 160 bps.
 Real time data capture uses 34 meter Deep Space Network (DSN) resources with the project goal to acquire at least 16 hours per day of real time data per spacecraft.
 This goal is not always achieved due to the competition for DSN resources with prime mission projects and other extended mission projects.

-Once a week per spacecraft, 48 seconds of high rate (115.2 kbps) PWS data are recorded onto the Digital Tape Recorder (DTR) for later playback.
-An additional 48 seconds are recorded each week on Voyager 1.
-These data are played back to Earth once every 6 months per spacecraft and require 70 meter DSN support for data capture.
+Three times per week, Voyager 1 has 48 seconds of high rate (115.2 kbps) PWS data recorded onto the Digital Tape Recorder (DTR) for later playback.
+Voyager 1 has six playbacks per year.
+The playbacks require 70 meter and 34 meter DSN support for data capture.
 After transmission of the data (either real time or recorded) to JPL, it is processed and made available in electronic files to the science teams located around the country for their processing and analysis.